gardener/gardener/docs/proposals/23-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 HTTP request parameter (e.g. `GET /metrics?name=apiserver_request_total` would forward a `GET /metrics` request to the ShootKapi, and then would reduce the response to only `apiserver_request_total` counters, before passing it on to the caller).

+#### High availability operation
+A single gardener-custom-metrics replica does not satisfy Gardener's high availability (HA) requirements.
+Autoscaling operations can tolerate brief (1-2 minutes) periods of metrics signal outage without disruption to autoscaling service availability.
+However, node provisioning delays easily exceed that tolerable amount, and do not allow timely fail over via creation of a new replica after the existing one fails.

+For a seed in high availability mode, gardener-custom-metrics is deployed in a multi-replica active/passive arrangement, based on the well established controller leader election mechanism used by other Gardener components.
+Passive replicas do not respond to metrics requests.
+Readiness probes report "ready" status on the active replica, and "not ready" on passive ones.
+All metrics requests are routed to the one active replica, by means of a K8s service acting on the readiness probes.

+Since gardener-custom-metrics replicas do not interfere with each other, an active/passive arrangement is not necessitated by functional requirements.
+A simpler active/active is technically possible, but pragmatically undesirable due to the substantial amount of cross availability zone network traffic each active replica generates.

 ### Element: New Custom Pod Metric for ShootKapis
 A new `shoot:apiserver_request_total:rate` pod custom metric is made available for each ShootKapi pod on the